This blog was updated June 26, 2025 with updated information

 Info(stealer) Log Distribution

-• Russian Market: Russian Market is a marketplace operating as a dark web hidden service which allows infostealer distributors to bulk upload logs that are sold for $10 each.
+- Russian Market: Russian Market is a marketplace operating as a dark web hidden service which allows infostealer distributors to bulk upload logs that are sold for $10 each.
 Russian Market also enables buyers to search through logs and identify those with specific credential sets they are interested in compromising prior to purchase.

 Stealer logs for purchase and download

-The Time Relevancy of Infostealer Logs
+Time and the Relevance of Infostealer Logs

-• Threat actors disproportionately value “fresh” logs due to the fact that the session cookies are more likely to be valid.
+- Threat actors disproportionately value fresh logs due to the fact that the session cookies are more likely to be valid.

-• Utilizing new logs also makes it less likely that another threat actor has already gained access to financial resources, crypto wallets, and other data in the stealer log.
+- Utilizing new logs also makes it less likely that another threat actor has already gained access to financial resources, crypto wallets, and other data in the stealer log.

-Infostealer Log Use-Cases
+Infostealer Log Use Cases

 Threat actors are primarily not looking to compromise corporate accounts, nor is it the reason that the vast majority of threat actors use them, instead a typical workflow might look something like this: